IDinsight/aaq_admin_template/docs/deployment_instructions.md

 ## Resources for images

-The admin app doesn't require much resources.
+The Admin app doesn't require many resources as the heavy processing is done in the Core and UD apps.

 ## Image setup